ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 ## Importing and exporting in Avro format

-ClickHouse supports both reading and writing [Apache Avro](https://avro.apache.org/) data files, which are widely used in Hadoop systems.
+ClickHouse supports reading and writing [Apache Avro](https://avro.apache.org/) data files, which are widely used in Hadoop systems.

 To import from an [avro file](https://github.com/mrcrypster/clickhouse-examples/blob/main/data-formats/data.avro), we should use [Avro](https://clickhouse.com/docs/en/interfaces/formats/#data-format-avro) format in the `INSERT` statement: